GeoscienceAustralia/galileoQC/README.md

 pip install galileoQC
 ```

-galileoQC is currently in a private repository and not generally available.

 More information will be available when the package is published.
 In the meantime, contact Mark Dransfield if help is required.